mahesh-panchal/NBIS_project_template/workflow/containers/README.md

 ## Building a Docker image

-To build a Docker image from a Dockerfile you need Docker installed.

 Change directory to the folder where the Dockerfile is located, and then use the following to build the image locally.
 The `<image_name>` is what you want to refer to the image by, e.g. the software name,